Rapper Troy Ave shot while going to visit family in Brooklyn

-BROWNSVILLE, Brooklyn — Rapper Troy Ave was shot in Brooklyn on Christmas Day.
+BROWNSVILLE, Brooklyn — Rapper Troy Ave was shot while sitting inside his luxury car in Brooklyn on Christmas Day.

-The shooting happened around 4:20 p.m. in the area of E. 91st Street and Linden Boulevard in the Brownsville section of the borough.
+The shooting happened at about 4:20 p.m. near East 91st Street and Linden Boulevard in the Brownsville section of the borough.

-The Brooklyn-born performer, whose real name is Roland Collins, was grazed in the head and shot in the arm, sources tell PIX11.
+The Brooklyn-born performer, whose birth name is Roland Collins, was in his red Maserati at a stoplight when a man in a hooded sweater walked up to his car and fired at him, grazing him in the head and sticking him in the arm, according to police sources.

 Photo Gallery

+Collins drove off.
+He hit a parked car and eventually came to a rest in the middle of the street, sources said.

-Police say the rapper took himself to Brookdale Hospital.
-He abandoned his Maserati down the block from the hospital.
+He abandoned his Maserati down the block from Brookdale Hospital and checked himself in.

 "Tonight, Troy Ave was targeted again ... on Christmas," his lawyer Scott Leemon said in a statement Sunday.
 "Thankfully, he will survive the second attempt on his life."

-Troy Ave made headlines in May following a deadly shooting at a T.I. concert at Irving Plaza.
+Collins made headlines in May following a deadly shooting at a T.I. concert at Irving Plaza.
 He was charged with attempted murder for his alleged role in a gunfight that left his friend dead.

 He is now suing the venue for poor security.